-Three Creative Ways To Engage Your Child With Aluminum Foil — Outside Of The Kitchen
+Three Creative Ways to Engage Your Child with Aluminum Foil — Outside the Kitchen

-As an occupational therapist we are taught to analyze every task to its smallest components and to get creative in order to target a variety of skills with the simplest of tools!
+As occupational therapists, we are taught to analyze every task and creatively target a variety of skills with the simplest tools.
 Therefore, when planning (especially for virtual therapy sessions) and looking for some new creative ways to engage the children I treat, I turned to aluminum foil.
 Now, this simple household tool is a staple in my therapy toolbox.

-Different sized items around your home?
-Wrap them in aluminum foil and ask your child to name the shape.
+Gather different sized items around your home and wrap them in aluminum foil and ask your child to name the shape.
 Then, play a guessing game: “What do you think is wrapped inside?”
 Add a social interaction component by playing this in a group, taking turns to see who can guess what is wrapped inside.
 Through this fun game, you will be strengthening your child’s visual perceptual skills in addition to fine motor skills!
 For an added challenge, have your child close their eyes and guess the shape or item first by only using their tactile sense (touch), feeling the curves or straight edges and other spatial concepts through the foil.